Zorus/WinDivertCpp/README.md

 C++ Wrapper around WinDivert

 # How to build
-1. Run WinDivertCpp\third-party\Divert\msvc-build.bat for build the WinDivert.dll
+1. Run WinDivertCpp\third-party\Divert\msvc-build.bat in the Visual Studio Developer Command Prompt for build the WinDivert.dll
 2. Open WinDivertCpp.sln and build it.

 # Tests